U.S. expels diplomats, imposes sanctions to punish Russia over hacking

 "All Americans should be alarmed by Russia's actions," President Obama said in a statement, blaming the "highest levels" of the Russian government.

 Obama's statement said the U.S. had declared 35 Russian "intelligence operatives" persona non grata.
-The State Department said the 35 are diplomats "who were acting in a manner inconsistent with their diplomatic or consular status" and accused Russia of harassing U.S. diplomats overseas.
+The State Department said the 35 are diplomats "who were acting in a manner inconsistent with their diplomatic or consular status" and also accused Russia of harassing U.S. diplomats overseas with arbitrary police stops, physical assaults and the release of personal details putting them at risk.

+"The diplomatic sanctions today were in response to the diplomatic harassment from Russia we've seen over the past two years," White House deputy press secretary Eric Schultz said.

 As of noon on Friday, the U.S. also will bar Russian access to two Moscow-owned "recreational compounds," the White House said.
 A 45-acre property at Pioneer Point in Maryland was purchased by the Soviet government in 1972, and the 14-acre property on New York's Long Island was purchased by the Soviet government in 1954.